 Not sold individually

-Made of durable thermoplastic with 18-gauge steel frames, these folding chairs from Inbox Zero are long-lasting and suitable for indoor or outdoor use.
+Made of durable plastic with 18-gauge steel frames, these folding chairs from Inbox Zero are long-lasting and suitable for indoor or outdoor use.
 They weigh only 7 pounds each and can support up to 650 pounds of weight.

 Non-marring caps on the legs help protect your floors from scuffs and scratches.
 You can buy these chairs in sets of two or ten and choose from black, brown, or white.